 In years past, this meant a worthy endeavour travelling by canoe up a barren and picturesque creek, disembarking on an island, assembling a tent, lighting a fire, cooking pasta and enjoying several cans of some fortified brew with friends.
 This time round, I have a feeling things will be similar but different.
 There will probably be a long journey by car, made longer if any or all of our kids decide they’re not happy.
 There will be toilet breaks and toilet ‘incidents.’
 Putting up the tent should be fun but getting to sleep may not.
 And whereas in the past the fortified brew would have helped get the party started, this time it won’t make an appearance till the party is snoring.

 But if the point of camping was comfort, we wouldn’t be going.
-The joy of camping is not in the luxury of facilities and accessories, the joy of camping is the absence of these, a deprivation of creature comforts in order to recover the enjoyment of simply being, alone or together, outside.
+The joy of camping is not in the luxury of facilities, gear and accessories, the joy of camping is the absence of these, a deprivation of creature comforts in order to recover the enjoyment of simply being, alone or together, outside.
 It’s an exchange of technology and screen time for grass and Gore-tex and fresh-air-on-face-time.
 Some technology makes the exception obviously, stuff that enhances the outdoors nature of the experience, such as the best monocular can give you vision on your area and potentially open up hiking plans and so on.

 Spiritually, getting away from it all can help us recover ourselves.